Religion IN GREATER GAINESVILLE

 Temple Shir Shalom expresses the values of Reform Judaism, inclusion and Jewish education in their services.
 The temple holds evening services on the first Friday each month at 6:30 p.m. and all other Fridays at 7:00 p.m.
 Temple Shir Shalom also hosts an active sisterhood organization, adult education, a youth group and a religious school, which takes place every Sunday during the school year.

 The Unitarian Universalism Fellowship of Gainesville is open to people of all religious faiths.
 The Unitarian Universalist (UU) website describes its congregation as a “diverse religious community committed to lifelong spiritual growth and service to each other, our own community and the earth.”
 UU congregations include agnostics, theists and atheists among their membership.

 This liberal church is the only Unitarian Universalist congregation in Alachua County and serves the entire Greater Gainesville area, with the addition of other regional cities like Starke, Ft.
 White and Chiefland.

-The diversity of worship in Gainesville guarantees that a community exists for an ambit of faiths.
-There are more religious centers than what can be listed here, so if you make a home in Gainesville, reach out to the community and you can find a place for your beliefs – or lack thereof.
+The diversity of worship in this region reflects a community with a wide array of faiths.
+There are more religious centers than those listed here, so whether you call Greater Gainesville home or are here visiting, you are certain to find a place of worship for your beliefs.